Solved Problem on Static Equilibrium

 The forces that act on the system are the gravitational force \( {\vec F}_{g} \) on block C that points down and tension forces.
 The cord holding the block only transmits the gravitational force of the block to the point where it is attached to the other ropes.

-Cord A makes a 60° angle with the ceiling, drawing a horizontal line that passes through the point where the body is attached, we have that the tension force \( {\vec T}_{A} \) also makes a 60° angle with the horizontal, they are alternates angles.
+Cord A makes a 60° angle with the ceiling, drawing a horizontal line that passes through the point where the body is attached, we have the tension force \( {\vec T}_{A} \) also makes a 60° angle with the horizontal, they are alternate angles.

-Cord B makes a 60° angle with the vertical wall, the angle between the tension force \( {\vec T}_{B} \) and the cord that holds block C is also 60°, they are alternates angles.
+Cord B makes a 60° angle with the vertical wall, and the angle between the tension force \( {\vec T}_{B} \) and the cord that holds block C is also 60°, they are alternates angles.
 The angle between the horizontal line and the tension force \( {\vec T}_{B} \) is 30° with the horizontal line, they are complementary angles, adding 90°.

 Figure 1